J-Horensma/path_tools/README.md

 # path_tools
-**The "path_tools" library**, is a multi-OS Python library, that includes advanced path-related functions.
+**The "path_tools" library**, is a multi-OS compatible Python library, that includes advanced path-related functions.

 ## **The "filter_path()" Function:**
 ### **Syntax:**